THOMPSON PUBLIC LIBRARY

 Some of the Overdrive ebook titles include...

 Just for kids!!
 TumbleBooks is an online library of animated talking picture books that kids can read or read along with.
 The storybook collection includes storybooks, read-alongs, nonfiction & language books and books for the iPad.
+Made possible by the generous support of the Friends of the Library.

 Picture Book Collection